-5.3 Audit requirements stipulate that grantees and sub-grantees that spend \$750,000 or more during their fiscal year in federal awards must have a single or program-specific audit https://harvester.census.gov/facweb/.
+Audit requirements stipulate that grantees and sub-grantees that spend \$750,000 or more during their fiscal year in federal awards must have a single or program-specific audit conducted for that fiscal year, in accordance with the provisions of the Federal Code 2 CFR Part 200, Subpart F ("Audits").
+The audits must be submitted to the Federal Audit Clearinghouse either thirty (30) days after receipt of the auditor's report or nine (9) months after the end of the entity's fiscal year (FY) end date.
+The Federal Audit Clearinghouse website is:

+https://harvester.census.gov/facweb/.

-In the event the Agency is required to submit their audit (single or project specific) to the Federal Audit Clearinghouse, as required by 2 CFR Part 200.500, subpart F, a copy of the audit will be forwarded to the County and Comptroller, as otherwise required by this Article.
+In the event the Agency is required to submit their audit (single or project specific) to the Federal Audit Clearinghouse, as required by 2 CFR Part 200, Subpart F ("Audits"), a copy of the audit will be forwarded to the County and Comptroller, as otherwise required by this Article.